 - Louis Giancola, President & CEO, South County Hospital

-- Jhodi Redlich, Department of Communications and Marketing
+- Jhodi Redlich, Communications & Marketing

 - Student Representatives